-- For merit badge times, consult the merit badge schedule. - Additional project time is required for pioneering merit badge. - An in-camp overnighter is required for Wilderness Survival weather permitting Tuesday Night - Cooking Merit Badge has very strict pre-req's.
-See special page on cooking.
+- For merit badge times, consult the merit badge schedule. - Additional project time is required for pioneering merit badge. - An in-camp overnighter is required for Wilderness Survival weather permitting Tuesday Night

 Nature

 - For merit badge times, consult the merit badge schedule. - Environmental Science is for advanced scouts.
 Two hours of observations outside of class. - "What's It Box" is offered daily during program hours for points! - A self-guided nature trail is available from the Nature Lodge. - Conservation projects are encouraged please see commissioner / Nature Director - Astronomy requires late night work.
 Weather obviously is a factor. - Lodge is open from 9-12 and 2-5 during program hours for assistance.